castelao/seabird/README.rst

 header, and the data as Masked Arrays, so that the user don't need to loose time evaluating the version and details of that cnv, but have it in a standard pattern, ready to use.

+ATENTION, this is not an official package, so if you have trouble with it do not contact Sea Bird to complain.

 .. _`Sea Bird`: http://www.seabird.com/software/SBEDataProcforWindows.htm